becketalservices/beas-cnx-cloud/docs/AWS/chapter2.md

 ### 2.5.2 Create the efs provisioner

+**The helm chart has been depricated but I have not yet found a suitable replacement.**

-replace the file.system.id with your id and the aws.region by your region.
+Replace the file.system.id with your id and the aws.region by your region.
 run the command:

 ```